-- ⇒ Health & Wellness - ⇒ Transportation
+- ⇒ Health & Wellness

+- ⇒ Transportation

+- ⇒ Arts & Culture (Music)

+- ⇒ Construction

+- ⇒ French Immersion

 SHSM is a ministry-approved specialized program that allows students to focus their learning on a specific economic sector while meeting the requirements for the Ontario Secondary School Diploma (OSSD) and assists in their transition from secondary school to apprenticeship training, college, university or the workplace.
-Programming is available in both Health & Wellness and new in 2018-19, Transportation Technology.
+Programming is available in Health & Wellness, Transportation Technology, Construction and Arts and Culture (Music).